-As part of our research, we have already reviewed cultural educational policies and national curricula, interviewed heritage practitioners and analyses cultural heritage policies and institutional practices across nine CHIEF countries.
-While our research reports present detailed account of those reviews, the emerging findings can be summarized in six main thematic blocks:
+As part of our research, we have already reviewed cultural educational policies and national curricula, interviewed heritage practitioners and analysed cultural heritage policies and institutional practices across nine CHIEF countries.
+While our research reports present a detailed account of those reviews, the emerging findings can be summarised in six main thematic blocks:

 1. Varied institutional contexts and content

 1.1 Most policy documents and curricula do not provide definitions of ‘culture’, ‘cultural literacy’, or ‘cultural heritage’.
 This has implications for policy coherence, as responsibility for cultural literacy education is often dispersed among governmental departments and bodies.

 1.2 Most policy documents describe cultural education as holding instrumental rather than intrinsic value.
 The claimed benefits vary widely within and between national and regional contexts, but there is consistency in the emphasis placed on the economic potential of cultural literacy.
 Policy actors appear to have responded to a perception of culture as an expense rather than an investment, by foregrounding the economic potential of culture and cultural heritage and their capacity to drive local and regional development and/or regeneration.

 2.1 Public investment in cultural literacy education is increasingly targeted towards larger institutions (typically associated with ‘high culture’).